 The “Not Given” variation is probably what makes this type of question so difficult.
 How can you deal with this problem?
 You need to understand that:

-- “Not given” does not mean “Not mentioned”.
-Typically, you will the “NG”answers mentioned in the text – they simply don’t answer the question
+- “Not given” does not mean no words in the question are used in the text.
+Typically, you will find some of words from the question in the text – they simply don’t answer the whole question

 - You cannot add information that is probably true: you can only use the information given in the text